aws/aws-advanced-nodejs-wrapper/docs/development-guide/DevelopmentGuide.md

 #### Failover-specific Performance Tests

-The diagrams in this section show the AWS NodeJS Wrapper's failure detection performance with or without the Failover Connection Plugin under different settings.
+The diagrams in this section show the AWS Advanced NodeJS Wrapper's failure detection performance with or without the Failover Connection Plugin under different settings.
 The performance tests share the following workflow:

-1. The AWS NodeJS Wrapper executes an SQL query with a long execution time.
+1. The AWS Advanced NodeJS Wrapper executes an SQL query with a long execution time.
 2. After a network outage delay in milliseconds, the test triggers a network outage.
    Varying values for the network outage delay are tested, represented on the X axis of the diagrams below.
 3. Measures elapsed time between when the network outage and
-   - when the AWS NodeJS Wrapper detects the network failure if the Host Monitoring Plugin is used, or
+   - when the AWS Advanced NodeJS Wrapper detects the network failure if the Host Monitoring Plugin is used, or
-   - when the AWS NodeJS Wrapper finishes the failover process if the Failover Plugin is used.
+   - when the AWS Advanced NodeJS Wrapper finishes the failover process if the Failover Plugin is used.

-The following diagrams show how the AWS NodeJS Wrapper performs under a more common failure detection setting versus a more aggressive setting.
+The following diagrams show how the AWS Advanced NodeJS Wrapper performs under a more common failure detection setting versus a more aggressive setting.

 Common Failure Detection Setting